HTTP 402 & x402 Protocol

 Early Adoption: What the Numbers Show

-x402 saw its first real usage spike in late 2025, with daily transaction counts climbing into the hundreds of thousands.
-Activity has since cooled considerably β a pattern typical of early protocol launches where initial excitement outpaces sustained utility.
+x402 launched in October 2025 and saw its first real usage spike shortly after, with daily transaction counts climbing into the hundreds of thousands.
+Activity has since stabilized at a lower level, a pattern typical of early protocol launches where initial excitement outpaces sustained utility.
+The category is real and growing; the absolute scale remains small.

 One encouraging signal: fraud rates in the ecosystem have dropped substantially from the early days, as better tooling and verification have filtered out bad actors.
 The infrastructure is maturing, even if the "killer app" driving consistent demand hasn't materialized yet.